osrf/gazebo_design/insertion_deletion_flow/insertion_deletion_flow.md

 ### Requests to the server (blue arrows)

-#### Block A

-For deletion, `physics::World` will advertise an entity delete service which takes the entity's unique `common::URI`.
-We could use a simple string message or create a URI message.
+A new message type will be created, which can be used for all kinds of requests and notifications.
 For example:

-    void World::EntityDeleteService(const example::msgs::StringMsg &_req,
-        example::msgs::StringMsg &/*_rep*/, bool &_result)
+    package gazebo.msgs;

+    import "factory.proto";

+    /// \ingroup gazebo_msgs
+    /// \interface Operation
+    /// \brief A message containing a single operation, specified by type.
+    /// The operation data will be contained in another field.
+    /// It can be used to request that an operation is performed, or to
+    /// notify it has been performed, for example.
+For example:
+    ///
+    /// if (msg.type() == DELETE_ENTITY)
+    /// {
+    ///   if (msg.has_uri())
+    ///     <perform deletion>
+    ///   else
+    ///     gzwarn << "Message does not contain URI, which is required for deletion operation.\n";
+    /// }

+    message Operation
     {
-      // Handle deletion internally
+      /// \brief Types of operations.
+      enum Type
+      {
+        /// \brief Deleting an entity.
+        DELETE_ENTITY = 1;

+        /// \brief Inserting an entity.
-      _result = AddDeletionToQueue(_req.entity_uri());
+        INSERT_ENTITY = 2;

-      // No response is sent here, otherwise only the requester would be
-      // notified.
       }

-    ignition::transport::Node node;
-    std::string service = "/request/deletion";

-    node.Advertise(service, EntityDeleteService))

-For insertion, `physics::World` advertises a factory service, which takes an SDF string.
-We could use a simple string message or use factory messages.
+      /// \brief Type of operation.
+      required Type type = 1;

+      /// \brief Entity URI in string format, for delete operations for example. optional string uri = 2;

+      /// \brief Factory message, for insert operations. optional Factory factory = 3;
+    }

+#### Block A

+`physics::World` will advertise a `/request` service which takes an `Operation` message.
 For example:

+    ignition::transport::Node ignNode;
+    std::string service = "/request";

+    ignNode.Advertise("/request", &World::RequestService, this);

-    void World::FactoryService(const example::msgs::StringMsg &_req,
+    void World::RequestService(const gazebo::msgs::Operation &_req,
-        example::msgs::StringMsg &/*_rep*/, bool &_result)
+        gazebo::msgs::Empty &/*_rep*/, bool &/*_result*/)
     {
-      // Handle insertion internally
-      _result = AddInsertionToQueue(_req.entity_sdf());
+      // Add request to queue
+      std::lock_guard<std::mutex> lock(this->dataPtr->requestsMutex);
+      this->dataPtr->requests.push_back(msg);

       // No response is sent here, otherwise only the requester would be
       // notified.
     }

-    ignition::transport::Node node;
-    std::string service = "/request/factory";

-    node.Advertise(service, FactoryService))

-Internally, all requests, independently of type, are placed in a single queue:
+Internally, all requests, independently of type, are placed in a single queue.

-* They could be stored as general protobuf messages for example.

-* The queue is processed in order at each `World::Step`.
+The queue is processed in order at each `World::Step`.

 * As part of the model destruction, some events might be triggered (which result in work to do in other threads, such as the sensor thread).
 This might need